-Social media professionals can use this data to learn what resonates with their audience. (from keywords, to topics, to types of images)
+Social media marketers can use this data to learn what resonates with their audience (from keywords, to topics, to types of images).

 Sophisticated Twitter marketers know it's necessary to manage multiple Twitter conversations across many accounts.
-And in one place.
+But, even more importantly, they know that they need to manage them all from the same place.